karangattu/pyshiny_examples/CareerExplorer/PROMPT.md

-An app to explore career paths, job requirements, and salary ranges
+Create an interactive tool to explore career paths, including required skills, education, and experience, as well as potential career progression and salary growth.